Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 There was a message from the Great Father of the Gao, addressed to all fleet commanders, non-urgent.
 A video file.

 If Atrucryr was right, Daar intended to personally take part in the fighting.
 If so, he certainly looked the part.
 Fur trimmed that short would have looked severe on a Rauwrhyr.
-On a Gaoian---especially a singular one like Daar---it looked *dangerous.* That was a trim bordering on a shave, one obviously designed to go under a full-body combat suit and not distract with pinching or pulling.
+On a Gaoian - especially a singular one like Daar - it looked *dangerous.* That was a trim bordering on a shave, one obviously designed to go under a full-body combat suit and not distract with pinching or pulling.

 And he had words for the fleet.